A Piano in the House

 "A Piano in the House" is episode 87 of the American television anthology series The Twilight Zone.
 It originally aired on February 16, 1962, on CBS.

 Opening narration

 Plot

 Drama critic Fitzgerald Fortune, a caustic and cruel man, goes to Throckmorton's Curio Shop to buy his wife Esther a player piano as a 26th birthday present.
 The grouchy owner demonstrates the piano by placing a roll of music inside.
 As it plays "I'm in the Mood for Love", he begins speaking in a gentle, sentimental manner, even giving Fitzgerald a 20% discount because it is a gift.
 When the music stops, the owner resumes his ill-tempered sniping.

-Esther asks why, after she has often said that she wants to learn to play the piano, Fitzgerald bought her a player piano.
-He cheerfully tells her that this will save her the time and expense of taking piano lessons, only to find that she has no talent for the instrument.
+When Fitzgerald returns home, he asks Esther about the piano and says he remembered her wanting to learn how to play it.
+When she says it’s a player piano, he tells her that he bought it because it would save her the time and expense of taking piano lessons only to find she has no talent for the instrument.
+He also thinks this is a thoughtful gesture on his part.